rancher/dashboard/README.md

 Path | Used for
 -----|---------
-assets | CSS, fonts, images, translations, etc resoruces which get processed during build components | All general components which don't have a separate special directory elsewhere layouts | The outermost components for rendering different kinds of pages (Nuxt) store | [Vuex](https://vuex.vuejs.org/) stores which maintain all the state for the life of a page load
+assets | CSS, fonts, images, translations, etc resources which get processed during build components | All general components which don't have a separate special directory elsewhere layouts | The outermost components for rendering different kinds of pages (Nuxt) store | [Vuex](https://vuex.vuejs.org/) stores which maintain all the state for the life of a page load